git-commit(1) — Linux manual page

 but can be used to amend a merge commit.

-You should understand the implications of rewriting history
+You should understand the implications of rewriting history if

-the "RECOVERING FROM UPSTREAM REBASE" section in
+"RECOVERING FROM UPSTREAM REBASE" section in git-rebase(1).)

 --no-post-rewrite